Do you hear what I hear? 👂

 When you finally have a reason to try serverless… 👩💻

 Serverless, Inc. (creators of the fabulous Serverless Framework) are hosting the #NoServerNovember Challenge this month.
 Every week they will be releasing a series of serverless challenges that will help experienced users level up, and brand new users get started.
 If you’ve been wanting to try serverless, these challenges will give you something a little more interesting to do than following a “hello world” tutorial.
 Plus there’s some swag in it for the winners.

 Serverless Star of the Week ⭐️

 There is a very long list of people that are doing #ServerlessGood and contributing to the Serverless community.
 These people deserve recognition for their efforts.
 So each week, I will mention someone whose recent contribution really stood out to me.
 I love meeting new people, so if you know someone who deserves recognition, please let me know.

 I hope you enjoyed this issue of Off-by-none.
-Feedback is always greatly appreciated and helps me make this newsletter better each week.
-Contact me via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, angry rants, or even how you’d like to contribute to Off-by-none.
+Feedback and suggestions are always appreciated and help to make this newsletter better each week.
+Please feel free to contact me via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, criticisms, and if you’d like to contribute to Off-by-none.

 Now go spread the word by telling your friends about serverless.
 See you next week! 👋